Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 l-to-r: Brian Seales, Damien Gunn, an elderly fan

-DC Nein made their vinyl debut in December 1979 on the Just For Kicks compilation LP and self-released their excellent single a couple of months later in February 1980.
+DC Nien made their vinyl debut in December 1979 on the Just For Kicks compilation LP and self-released their excellent single a couple of months later in February 1980.
 All three tracks ("Reptile", "Nightclub" and "Things Japanese") are highly recommended.
 This was followed by a cassette only release "The Red Tapes" containing live and demo recordings.
 Despite uneven sound, it is also excellent and well worth tracking down [if anyone has a copy for sale, please get in touch!].
 All this material is ripe for CD reissue Paul!
 It was well received at the time and expectations were high.

 But the expected breakthrough didn't happen.
-Punk became post-punk, new wave, new pop, new romantic... and DC Nein, with the addition of a couple of ex Fast Skirts (Joey Cashman on saxophone and John 'Sarge' O'Hara replacing Brendan Gannon on keyboards) became Tokyo Olympics, sometime around Christmas 1980.
+Punk became post-punk, new wave, new pop, new romantic... and DC Nien, with the addition of a couple of ex Fast Skirts (Joey Cashman on saxophone and John 'Sarge' O'Hara replacing Brendan Gannon on keyboards) became Tokyo Olympics, sometime around Christmas 1980.

-Hot Press cover 1980?
+Hot Press cover 1980

 Discography